-All of my hives are located within the North East Fife area, with currently 3 apiaries within the East Neuk of Fife.
+All our hives (at the moment around 20) are located within the North East Fife area, with currently 3 apiaries within the East Neuk of Fife.
 Having different apiaries allows the bees to forage on different flowers and makes for a more complex honey.
+It also helps to reduce the risks of having no honey at all: there is always at least one apiary performing quite well.

 Honey is harvested twice a year: spring honey around June and summer honey in August.
 These are blossom honeys, meaning the nectar came from a wide variety of flowers rather than one type.
 It is however sometimes possible to identify one main source of nectar, when hives have been close to an agricultural crop for example.